Senior Phase

 Phase 3: Premiere and awards ceremony

-The third stage of Our World takes place in June after all the films are completed.
-All teams who made a film will be invited to attend a premiere and awards ceremony where they can showcase the films they have made.
-Pupils will be welcome to invite their friends and family to join them in viewing and celebrating their work.
-Then, following the screening, there will be an awards ceremony where pupils will receive recognition for their hard work and achievements throughout the project.
+The third stage of Our World takes place in December after all the films are completed.
+All teams who made a film will be invited to attend an online premiere and awards ceremony where all completed films will be screened.

 SDG learning and teaching resources